Charlang/node-marko-demo/README.md

 * Spend more resource for Unit Test and BDD TEST
 * Production deployment script with kubernetes or docker swarm
 * Setup SSL for secured HTTPS access
+* Enhance error message format and error message to support localization

 ### Changes history